 Overall, the best way to travel Europe is to plan ahead and know your options.
 Travelling during the summer months will be more expensive; hostels and campsites can be a wallet saver.

-I hope you answers the question of how much does it cost to backpack Europe on a budget.
+I hope you answer the question of how much does it cost to backpack Europe on a budget.

 Did you find these tips helpful, and do you think they will cut down the cost of backpacking Europe?

-Let me know how I did answer how much does it cost to backpack Europe.
+Let me know how I did answer your question on backpacking Europe cost.